From washing machines and children’s toys to personal assistants, we are increasingly seeing more of our daily lives connected to the internet.

 In fact, research suggests by 2025 there will be 75 billion internet connected devices in homes around the world.

 However, the current security standards of many of these devices are low and the security and privacy risks are too great.

-Last week, for example, the usernames and for more 500,000 devices including Internet of Things (IoT) products were made available online.
+Last week, for example, the usernames and passwords for more than 500,000 devices including Internet of Things (IoT) products were made available online.

 Our aim is to make the UK the world’s leading digital economy.
 But if we are to achieve this ambition we need to make sure people trust technology.

 I believe we can do this through pro-innovation regulation.
 So today I’ve announced we are developing new legislation to hold firms manufacturing and stocking internet-connected devices to account to stop hackers threatening people’s privacy and safety.